RobbieHember/fcgadgets/README.md

 ## HARDHAT
 The **hardhat** toolbox contains resources for representing effects of forest management on forest sector GHG balance.
 ### nutrient_application.py
+The nutrient_application module contains functions that update annual nutrient status called by the cbrunner model and a function that schedules hypothetical nutrient applications (during the future period of simulation).
 * Representation of GHG balance responses to aerial applications of Urea
 * Schedule aerial nutrient applications with specified stand selection criteria
+#### Update nutrient status
+All effects of nutrient application were expressed in cbrunner by prescribing a “Fertilization Areal” event during a specified calendar year in the disturbance and management event chronology (DMEC) – a set of variables that are input to cbrunner for each site.
+The occurrence of “Fertilization Aerial” events triggered the function, UpdateStatus, which:
+1. Started a timer that eventually terminates stimulus at the specified response duration;
+2. Modified emissions to account for manufacture and transport;
+3. Modified emissions to account for nitrous oxide (N2O) fluxes;
+4. Modified net growth rate of tree biomass pools;
+5. Modified turnover of tree biomass pools;
+6. Modified decomposition rate.
+#### Nutrient application scheduler
+Hypothetical future applications were scheduled by calling the function, ScheduleApplication.
+The scheduler was defined by a fixed annual probability of aerial nutrient application (PNAP) for stands meeting the following exclusion criteria:
+1. Dry biogeoclimatic (BGC) zones, including Bunchgrass, Ponderosa Pine and Interior Douglas-fir;
+2. Cold BGC zones, including Mountain Hemlock and Spruce-Willow-Birch;
+3. Site index at 50 years < 8 m;
+4. Stand age < 10
+5. Stand age > 61 years;
+6. Time since nutrient application < 10 years.
+Historically, the public forest fertilization program split operations evenly between coastal and interior regions.
+However, the area of the interior region exceeds that of the coast.
+The scheduler was set to continue the historical split between regions by making PNAP region specific.
 ### economics.py
 * Calculate cashflow from implementation of forest management events